 For a minor irritation, a salt water rinse and cold compress might be salubrious.
 Salt water is a natural disinfectant that can help loosen food particles trapped between teeth.
 A little bit of hydrogen peroxide, no more than 3%, mixed with water can be used as a rinse.
 It can reduce toothache pain and inflammation, kill bacteria, reduce plaque, and heal bleeding gums.

+Other toothache remedies include the following food items.
 Make a nice cup of peppermint tea, but save the teabag.
 Let it cool, though it should still be slightly warm, and place it on the affected area.
 The teabag should numb tooth pain and soothe inflamed gums.

 Garlic can be used to kill the bacteria that cause dental plaque while also acting as a pain reliever.
 You can try crushing a fresh garlic clove into a paste, adding a pinch of salt, and applying it to the affected area, or you could just chew the clove.